go-ozzo/ozzo-validation/README.md

 * `NotNil`: checks if a pointer value is not nil.
 Non-pointer values are considered valid.
 * `NilOrNotEmpty`: checks if a value is a nil pointer or a non-empty value.
 This differs from `Required` in that it treats a nil pointer as valid.
 * `Skip`: this is a special rule used to indicate that all rules following it should be skipped (including the nested ones).
+* `MultipleOf`: checks if the value is a multiple of the specified range.

 The `is` sub-package provides a list of commonly used string validation rules that can be used to check if the format of a value satisfies certain requirements.
 Note that these rules only handle strings and byte slices and if a string